search

 8. Ongoing Security Updates

-Automatic updates, when set correctly, can save you a lot of trouble.
-However, always remember to back up your site before performing updates, as sometimes updates can cause compatibility issues that might disrupt the site’s activity.
+Automatic updates can save you a lot of trouble when configured correctly.
+Just remember to back up before major updates, as compatibility issues can occasionally break things.

 9. Managing Multilingual Websites

 Multilingual websites are an excellent solution when you want to promote the same site in multiple languages.
-By using different plugins, you can create multilingual websites in WordPress, where all the languages are managed under the same admin interface.
+WordPress plugins let you manage all languages under a single admin interface.

 This option greatly simplifies the work of site administrators, as all content and options are centralized under a single content management system.

-These plugins allow you to create unique URLs for each language and automatically add hreflang tags, which in turn facilitate the site’s promotion.
-After installing a plugin that enables multilingual capabilities (such as WPML or Polylang), you can structure the URLs for each language as follows:
+These plugins create unique URLs per language and automatically add hreflang tags, which help with SEO.
+After installing a multilingual plugin (like WPML or Polylang), you can structure URLs as follows:

 • Top-Level Domain (TLD) – For example, www.domain.com for the site in Hebrew and www.domain.fr for the site in French.